rosette-proj/rosette-core/README.md

 ### Interfaces

 rosette-core contains a few base classes that serve as interfaces for implementations that live in other gems.
-For example, the rosette-extractor-yaml gem defines the `YamlExtractor` class, which inherits from `Rosette::Core::Extractor`.
+For example, the [rosette-extractor-yaml gem](https://github.com/rosette-proj/rosette-extractor-yaml) defines the `YamlExtractor` class, which inherits from `Rosette::Core::Extractor`.
 Other interfaces include `Rosette::Tms::Repository`, `Rosette::Serializers::Serializer`, `Rosette::Preprocessors::Preprocessor`, and more.

+## Requirements

+All Rosette components only run under jRuby.
+Java dependencies are managed via the [expert gem](https://github.com/camertron/expert).
+Run `bundle exec expert install` to install Java dependencies.

+## Running Tests

+`bundle`, then `bundle exec expert install`, then `bundle exec rspec`.

 ## Authors